legal-i/agent-example/README.md

 # overrides the issue date
 legali.metadata.issuedate = "2020-01-01" # value: date in YYYY-MM-DD as string. default: extracted value

+# sets the receiptdate
+legali.metadata.receiptdate = "2020-01-01" # value: date in YYYY-MM-DD as string. default: extracted value

 # disables splitting of this source file into documents
 legali.pipeline.splitting.disabled = "true" # value: "true" or "false", passed as string. default: false